github-education-resources/codespaces-project-template-js/README.md

 # JavaScript Portfolio Site with GitHub Codespaces

-_Create, customize and deploy your own portfolio website in minutes._
+_Create, customize and deploy your own portfolio website in minutes._ ✨

-With this JavaScript Codespace template repository we have the development environment and base set and ready to go.
-You can immediately take this template, and focus on how you want to customize without any setup.
+In this template repository we have the development environment and base set and ready to go.
+So that you can immediately launch the Codespace to customize with no setup.

-* **Who is this for?** Anyone looking to create a portfolio site, learn web development, or just looking to test out Codepsaces.
+* **Who is this for?** __Anyone__ looking to create a portfolio site, learn web development, or test out Codepsaces.
-* **How much experience do you need?** Zero.
-This template is built ready for all, regardless of experience level.
-You get to decided how much you'd like to customize and extend.
+* **How much experience do you need?** __Zero__.
+You decided how much you want to cusomize based on your experience, and time available.
 * **Tools needed:** _None_.
 No need to install anything!
 All you need is a web browser.
 * **Prerequisites:** _None_.
-This template will provide you a working and deployable web app you can immediately extend to create your own site with no web development background.
+This template includes your development environment and deployable web app for you to create your own site.

 ## About this portfolio template

-Our goal is to give a way to quickly create, customize and deploy your own portfolio website using GitHub Codespaces.
-This project is built to be a bit of "choose your own adventure", meaning you can customize it, and give it as much or as little time as you have.
+In this "choose your own adventure" template portfolio, we have a [React](https://reactjs.org/) based web application ready for you to easily customize and deploy using only your web browser.

 Using this template you will: